Oort Cloud Ecology -- IV. Exchanging Asteroids: Results

-For the remainder of the paper, we refer to anything as “native” (planets or asteroids) if it remains bound at the end of the simulation ($t = 30$ Myr) to the same host to which it was initially bound.
+For the remainder of the paper, we refer objects as `native' (planets or asteroids) if they remain bound at the end of the simulation ($t = 30$ Myr) to the same host to which they were initially bound.

-\subsection{Virialised Plummer vs. Sub-Virial Fractal}
+\subsection{Virialised plummer vs. Sub-virial fractal}

-\subsubsection{Cluster Evolution}
+\subsubsection{Cluster evolution}

-Models NGC 1333f and NGC 1333p differ wildly in their evolution.
+Models NGC 1333f and NGC 1333p differ greatly in their evolution.
 Figure \ref{Fig:ClusterDensity} shows how the core density evolves in time between models.
-The core density is computed following \citet{2003gmbp.book.....H} as,
+We computed the core density following \citet{2003gmbp.book.....H} as

-where $M_{\rm cluster}$ is the total cluster mass (in stars).
-This formula corresponds to a Plummer model, and as a rough approximation we use it also to calculate for the fractal models.
+where $M_{\rm cluster}$ is the total cluster mass in stars.
+This formula corresponds to a Plummer model, and as a rough approximation we also use it for the fractal models.

-Model NGC 1333p has a higher core density, reflecting its initially smooth and centrally concentrated structure.
+NGC 1333p has a higher core density, reflecting its initially smooth and centrally concentrated structure.
 In contrast, NGC 1333f undergoes collapse followed by expansion.
-Although this collapse temporarily enhances density, the core density never reaches values attained by NGC 1333p.
-The maximum core density for NGC 1333f and NGC 1333p is $\rho_{\rm core, max}=405^{+195}_{-44}$ M$_\odot$ pc$^{-3}$ and $\rho_{\rm core, max}=1030^{+578}_{-21}$ M$_\odot$ pc$^{-3}$ respectively.
+Although this collapse temporarily enhances the density, the core density never reaches values attained in NGC 1333p.
+The maximum core density for NGC 1333f and NGC 1333p are $\rho_{\rm core, max}=405^{+195}_{-44}$ M$_\odot$ pc$^{-3}$ and $\rho_{\rm core, max}=1030^{+578}_{-21}$ M$_\odot$ pc$^{-3}$ respectively.

 Despite this, NGC 1333f is more dynamically active.
 This apparent discrepancy arises because $\rho_{\rm core}$ is a global quantity that does not capture local density fluctuations.
 The presence of dense subclumps in NGC 1333f leads to transient local over-densities, increasing the rate of stronger dynamical perturbations compared to the smoother Plummer model.
-This highlights how global core density alone is insufficient to characterise the level of dynamical activity within a cluster.
+This highlights that global core density alone is insufficient to characterise the level of dynamical activity within a cluster.
 Instead, local density variations and the degree of substructure play a crucial role in determining the frequency and strength of stellar interactions.

-\subsubsection{Orbital Parameters}
+\subsubsection{Orbital parameters}

-Before cluster dissolution, a virialised cluster will experience fewer close encounters than a sub-virial one.
-This difference in behaviour imprints itself on the orbital properties of asteroids between models NGC 1333f and NGC 1333p.
+Before cluster dissolution, a virialised cluster experiences fewer close encounters than a sub-virial one.
+This difference in behaviour imprints itself on the orbital properties of asteroids in NGC 1333f and NGC 1333p.